Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

 By passing to the limit we see that this sequence can be understood as

 if $|\mu(p)|$ is even, and as

 if $|\mu(p)|$ is odd.

-In both cases we see that the induced orientation on $T_pW^s(p)$ only depend on $\dim W^s(p) = n -I(p)$, on the parity of $|\mu(p)|$, and on the chosen orientation of the capping operators.
-The latter choice, in turn, only depends on the chosen orientation of $W^u(p)$ and on the parity of $|\mu(p)|$.
-Thus, once we have fixed the capping orientation of $T_pW^s(p)$ we can express the capping orientation of $\Gamma$ as this orientation times a sign that only depends on the Morse index and on the parity of $|\mu(p)|$. \end{proof}
+In both cases we see that the induced orientation on $\kd_{\Gamma_\lambda}$ only depend on the parity of $|\mu(p)|$, the index of $p$, and on the chosen orientation of the capping operators.
+For the positive capping operator, this only depends on the type of $q$, which agrees with the type of $p$.
+For the negative capping operator, this is induced by the choice of orientation of the positive capping operator, which in turn only depends on the chosen orientation of $W^u(p)$, the dimension of $W^u(p)$, and the type of $p$.
+Since the type of $p$ determines the parity of $\mu(p)$, it follows that the orientation of $\Gamma$ can be given as in \eqref{eq:pos1valor2}.

-For the case of $2$-valent punctures the kernel is $0$-dimensional and the orientation is only given by a sign.
-To express this sign we fix the following notation.
-As above we let $p$ be the true puncture, and we let $q_1$ and $q_2$ be the other two punctures, ordered counterclockwise around the boundary of the standard domain corresponding to $\Gamma$.
-In particular, if $p$ is negative then we get that $q_1$ is positive.
-Now we have the following.